Does feeling hopeless mean it is, or is there still a way to fix things?

 If these suggestions don’t start to make things a little better, you most likely need a professional to help you both get out of the rut you’ve gotten in.
 The negative spiral that you’re stuck in can take on a life of its own and can be virtually impossible to slow down and course correct.

-With guidance and support from a skilled couples counselor, you can start to learn some relationship skills that MOST couples don’t know…until they exhaust their resources and get help.
+With guidance and support from a skilled couples counselor and Emotionally Focused Therapy, you can start to learn some relationship skills that MOST couples don’t know…until they exhaust their resources and get help.

 So, soften your heart and words, speak vulnerably, receive good responses from each other and start to really communicate.
 It’s a big job, but it’s doable.